Towards Robust and Reproducible Active Learning Using Neural Networks: Experiments and Results

 \subsection{Variance in Evaluation Metrics}

 Training a neural network involves many stochastic components including parameter initialization, data augmentation, mini-batch selection, and batchnorm whose parameters change with mini-batch statistics.
 These elements can lead to a different optima thus resulting in varying performances across different runs of the same experiment.
 To evaluate the variance in classification accuracy caused by different initial labeled data, we draw five random initial labeled sets ($L_{0}\dots L_{4}$) with replacement.
 Each of these five sets were used to train the base model, initialized with random weights, 5 times; a total of 25 models were trained for each AL method to characterize variance within-sample-sets and between-sample-sets.
+From the results summarized in \cref{fig:cifar_five_lSets_stats_cif10} and \cref{fig:cifar_five_lSets_stats_cif100}, we make the following observations: (i) A standard deviation of \textbf{1-2}\% in accuracy among different AL methods, indicating that out of chance, it is possible to achieve seemingly better results, (ii) In contrast to previous studies, our extensive experiments indicate that no AL method performs consistently better, and random sampling baseline performs competitively.
+As stated previously, we believe that automatic hyper-parameter tuning repeated for each AL method at every AL iteration, while adding computation burden significantly, shows that there is marginal or no improvement achieved using AL methods compared to the random sampling baseline, (iii) Our results averaged over 25 runs in \cref{fig:cifar_five_lSets_stats_cif10} and \cref{fig:cifar_five_lSets_stats_cif100} (bottom right) indicate that no AL method performs consistently best.